 A logical port can communicate with all other logical ports that are connected to the same physical port on the HEA.
 The physical port and its associated logical ports form a logical Ethernet network.
 Broadcast and multicast packets are distributed on this logical network as though it was a physical Ethernet network.
 You can connect up to 16 logical ports to a physical port using this logical network.
 By extension, you can connect up to 16 logical partitions to each other and to an external network through this logical network.
 The actual number of logical ports that you can connect to a physical port depends upon the Multi-Core Scaling value of the physical port group.
-It also depends on the number of logical ports that have been created for other physical port group is set to 4, which allows four logical ports to be connected to the physical ports in the physical port group.
-To allow up to 16 logical ports to be connected to the physical ports in the physical port group, you must change the Multi-Core Scaling value of the physical port group, you must change the Multi-Core Scaling value of the physical port group to 1 and restart the managed system.
+It also depends on the number of logical ports that have been created for other physical ports within the physical port group.
+By default, the Multi-Core Scaling value of each physical port group is set to 4, which allows four logical ports to be connected to the physical ports in the physical port group, you must change the Multi-Core Scaling value of the physical port group to 1 and restart the managed system.

 You can set each logical port to restrict or allow packets that are tagged for specific VLANs.
 You can set a logical port to accept packets with any VLAN ID, or you can set a logical port to accept only the VLAN IDs that you specify.
 You can specify up to 20 individual VLAN IDs for each logical port.